OracularIS/autest/docs/Creating_Tests.md

 ### Create Application Flows

 Application flows are sequences of defined steps that represent complete web-based workflows.
 These flows can incorporate multiple steps and include conditional logic to handle various scenarios.
-For example:

-- **BASE_WEB_PLAN_WAVE_V002**: This flow includes steps for planning a wave, such as launching the form, entering text, and clicking buttons.
+The application flow refers to the sequence of actions and interactions that a user would typically perform when using an application.
+It involves navigating through different screens, entering data, interacting with buttons and links, and verifying expected outcomes.

 ### Define Tests